ryrob30/mobile-services.en/help/android/acquisition-main/t-testing-marketing-link-acquisition.md

 * Hits that are sent from the app can be monitored by using HTTP monitoring tools to verify the acquisition attribution.
 * For more information about how to broadcast `INSTALL_REFERRER`, see [Testing Google Play Campaign Measurement](https://developers.google.com/analytics/solutions/testing-play-campaigns) in the Google Developers guide .
-* You can use the provided [!DNL acquisitionTest.jar] Java tool to help you get the unique ID and broadcast install referrer, which in turn, helps you obtain the information in steps 3 to 10.
+* You can use the provided `acquisitionTest.jar` Java tool to help you get the unique ID and broadcast install referrer, which in turn, helps you obtain the information in steps 3 to 10.

 **Install the Java tool**